Provincial Government Initiatives

 - Community GHG Reduction Plan: In 2009, the City of Calgary signed the Calgary Climate Change Accord to reduce corporate greenhouse gas emissions by 20 per cent by 2020 and 80 per cent by 2050.
 The city is currently developing a strategic greenhouse gas plan to reduce emissions.

-- Residential Toilet Replacement Program: A $50 reward offered to residents who replace their toilets with an eligible low flow model.
+- Multi-unit Toilet Replacement Program: A $50 reward offered to building managers to replace their toilets with an eligible low flow model.

 Due to growing interest in energy efficiency rebates, the number of rebate programs is rising rapidly.
 Please contact your local municipality to find out if more rebates are available in your local area.